khushipat7/INST326-INFO-RETRIEVAL/README.md

 Project Overview

+Information Retrieval and Analysis Tool

-The Information Retrieval and Analysis Tool is a Python-based system designed to automatically organize and classify movie-related documents through keyword extraction and content analysis.
+The Information Retrieval and Analysis Tool is a Python-based project developed to organize and classify movie-related documents through keyword extraction and content analysis.
+It focuses on automating the process of identifying key information within documents, such as actors, genres, and franchises, and categorizing them efficiently.
+This project serves as the foundation for building an intelligent movie data management system.
-This project simplifies the task of managing large movie datasets—such as reviews, scripts, and descriptions—by automatically identifying relevant information and organizing it efficiently.

-Key Focus:

-Organize and classify Robert Downey Jr. (RDJ) movies by keywords, actor, and genre

-Automatically detect shared themes and similarities between movie documents

-Enable quick search and retrieval of information using keyword-based indexing

-Current Stage — Project 1: Function Library

-This stage focuses on foundational programming skills using functions and procedural programming before introducing classes and objects.

-Objectives:
+The domain of this project focuses on movie data organization.
+The problem being addressed is the challenge of manually sorting and managing large sets of movie documents, such as reviews, scripts, and analyses.
+Manual organization is time-consuming and prone to human error.
+The solution is an automated system that can classify documents based on extracted keywords and metadata, with a special focus on organizing movies featuring Robert Downey Jr.

+To set up the project, users should clone the repository from GitHub, ensure that Python version 3.10 or higher is installed, and navigate to the project directory.
+No external libraries are required for this stage of development.
+The functions can be executed directly in a Python environment such as VS Code, PyCharm, or Jupyter Notebook.

-Build a library of 15 utility functions to support movie document organization and analysis
+The current phase of the project, titled “Project 1: Function Library,” focuses on building a collection of 15 utility functions that support document organization and analysis.
+These functions demonstrate reusable and maintainable code that will later be incorporated into classes for object-oriented implementation.

-Demonstrate clean, reusable, and modular Python design following PEP 8 standards

-Prepare the foundation for an object-oriented version in Project 2

-Skills Used (Weeks 1–5 Scope):

-Variables, expressions, and conditionals

-Loops and lists

-Function definitions, parameters, and return values

-Basic file-free data management (no file I/O yet)

-Encapsulation concepts introduced but not applied yet
+Some of the core functions include adding movies, searching by keyword or actor, removing movies, extracting keywords, listing movies, and counting total entries.
+Medium and complex functions perform more advanced tasks such as calculating similarity between movies using Jaccard analysis, generating movie collection reports, and classifying documents by genre or actor.

+Example usage includes initializing a movie collection as a list, adding new movie records, listing existing entries, and performing keyword or actor-based searches.

+Each team member contributed to different parts of the project by writing functions, testing them, and ensuring consistency with PEP 8 formatting standards.
+Future development will build on this foundation by introducing object-oriented programming concepts such as classes, encapsulation, and inheritance.